Molecular and Applied Biotechnology M.Sc.

 - Red Biotechnology

 - Process Engineering

 Every student chooses one concentration pillar.
 From this concentration pillar the student selects at least two lecture modules and at least two internship modules.

 The faculty maintains research and teaching collaborations with a number of European and non-European universities.
 Academic stays or internships abroad are highly recommended.
 During Bachelor studies it is possible to spend a semester abroad at one of our numerous European partner universities through the ERASMUS exchange program or to complete a research program through the UROP program.
-The department's website can provide more information about both possibilities.
 The database Moveonline Exchanges is helpful if you would like an overview of all of RWTH's programs abroad.